simplesmiler/rares/docs/guide.md

 ## Extra credits

-Things that are not fit into the guide yet.
+Things that are did fit into the example of building the shop API.

 ### Responses (WIP)